My Travel & Photography Guide to Oslo, Norway

 Oslo's coffee culture is among the finest in the world, anchored by a generation of roasters and baristas who compete internationally and win.

-Tim Wendelboe — A world barista champion's roastery and café in Grünerløkka.
+Tim Wendelboe — Grünerløkka.
+A world barista champion's roastery and café.
+Single-origin espresso, precise extraction, the most technically serious cup of coffee in Norway.
 This is the one.
-Single-origin espresso, precise extraction, the most technically serious cup of coffee in Norway.

-Kaffebrenneriet — A local chain that maintains genuine quality across its locations.
-Reliable for a warm cup anywhere in the city.
+Kaffebrenneriet — a local chain that maintains genuine quality across its locations.
+Reliable for a warm cup anywhere in the city, and an excellent spot to sit with a laptop and edit the morning's work.

 Vigeland Sculpture Park